department-of-veterans-affairs/va.gov-vfs-teams/content/04-design/01-design-process/01-design-conventions.md

 ## Design Conventions
 ### Keep it simple
-There is a lot of unavoidable complexity in VA policy and proceedure, we endeavor not to add to it.
+There is a lot of unavoidable complexity in VA policy and procedure, we endeavor not to add to it.
 This manifests in a few ways:
 - Limit the number of decisions that a Veteran needs to make in one screen.
 We usually try to keep the number of questions under five.
 Two or three is even better.
 - Find out what questions we need to ask.
 Sometimes we will “add” a question to simplfy things.
 Where a paper form might have a multicolumn table to ask questions about dependents, we will ask if they have any dependents.
 If the answer is no, we skip the table entirely.
 Similar for any fields that match an “if yes, please explain” pattern.
 - Prefer simplicity over flexibility.
 It can feel helpful to give Veterans multiple ways or places to enter data.
 But this increases complexity and can end up being more confusing (and brittle) than reassuring.